aleshaleksey/fansys23/combat.md

 ### Mutually unaware combatants

-If both parties are unaware of each other (eg bandits meet guards round the corner of a mountain path), no one is surprised and combar proceeds immediately.
+If both parties are unaware of each other (eg bandits meet guards round the corner of a mountain path), no one is surprised and combat proceeds immediately.
 More accurately, both parties are considered surprised in the first round and spend the round gawking and do nothing.
 Either way the surprise round does not happen.

 ## Space in combat